HeroicKatora/oxide-auth/Migration.md

 information with an issue.
 For guides on larger migrations you may also request more detailed information.

+This migration notice denotes work-in-progress (WIP) or planned changes (NEXT) before major releases on git version and will be merged into a single log when a major release or breaking minor release (before 1.0) is made.
+Both are intended to provide advance notice of expected interface changes and may be shifted back in work log arbitrarily.
+In that case, they will be moved to the according migration note.

+This document is independent of the [release notes](Changes.md).

+## v0.4.0-preview.2 [NEXT]
+* Extensions are now implemented in such a way as to be used standalone.
+  While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.

+The tests asserting the guaranteed properties
+[WIP] These restricted call properties have tests.

 ## v0.4.0-preview.1 [WIP]

 A HUGE refactor of the backend part of the library.
 For the `actix` part, see the